These 'Indestructible' Animals Would Survive a Planet-Wide Apocalypse

 "Tardigrades are extremely hardy animals," says Thomas Boothby, a tardigrade researcher at the University of North Carolina.
 "Scientists are still trying to work out how they survive these extremes."

 At a minimum, all of Earth’s oceans would have to boil away to completely wipe out all life on the planet.
-Although Boothby said tardigrades are only known to survive high temperatures when dry — and those species living in the sea would likely die before the waters boiled — tardigrades are still expected to avoid extinction until our sun swells up and becomes a red giant roughly six billion years from now, according to researchers who investigated the effects of various doomsday scenarios.
+Although Boothby says tardigrades are only known to survive high temperatures when dry—and those species living in the sea would likely die before the waters boiled—tardigrades are still expected to avoid extinction until our sun swells up and becomes a red giant roughly six billion years from now, according to researchers who investigated the effects of various doomsday scenarios, and who described the results in the journal Scientific Reports.

 Astrophysical events such as asteroid strikes and supernova explosions have been fingered as the causes of past mass extinctions on Earth.
 Such violent cataclysms could easily wipe out humans: We belong to a sensitive species, and subtle changes in the environment impact us dramatically, notes study co-author Rafael Alves Batista of the University of Oxford.

 Intrigued by the resilience of tardigrades, Alves Batista and his colleagues wanted to explore the effects of potential astrophysical catastrophes on more than just human life.
-(Read "What the World’s Toughest Animal Is Really Made Of.")

 “It's an exciting time to be asking questions about life in the rest of the galaxy or universe,” says study co-author David Sloan, also at Oxford.
 In the past few years, for instance, astronomers have found thousands of planets beyond our solar system, including some that may be habitable.
-(Read "Seven Alien 'Earths' Found Orbiting Nearby Star.")
+(For instance, astronomers found a whopping seven alien 'Earths' orbiting a nearby star.)

 Closer to home, Jupiter’s moon Europa and Saturn’s moon Enceladus likely have subsurface oceans with volcanic vents that may have the right conditions to host life-forms not unlike tardigrades.